mjewald0/css-thesis/README.md

 Note that I have not added the full Reddit data to this repository.
 The files are each 80-100 MB after pre-processing, which is too large for Github.
 These data can be obtained via the provided Python scripts.

-For the full paper including methodology and results, see [CSS Thesis _ MitchellEwald.pdf](CSS Thesis _ MitchellEwald.pdf)
+For the full paper including methodology and results, see [paper.pdf](paper.pdf)